 HPC Cache works wherever workloads demand heavy reads for computing.
 Scenarios include financial simulations and genomics sequencing.
 Learn more about high-performance computing.

-Before using your cache, you will need to set up a dedicated subnet for the HPC Cache instance.
-You will also need DNS support so that the cache can access storage and other resources.
+Before using your cache, you'll need to set up a dedicated subnet for the HPC Cache instance.
+You'll also need DNS support so that the cache can access storage and other resources.
 Learn more about the requirements in the service documentation.

 You can use HPC Cache with Azure Blob Storage, Blob NFS, Azure NetApp Files, or NFS on-premises storage targets by NetApp or Dell EMC Isilon.